Answers to some frequently asked questions relating to Cranfield's continuing professional development (CPD) courses can be found below.

 What should I wear while attending a programme?

 The dress code while on the programmes is smart-casual.
-You may be required to wear more formal attire at some evening events, but you will be informed within your programme joining instructions.
+You may be required to wear more formal attire at some evening events, but you will be informed of this in your programme joining instructions.

-Who can I expect on the programme with me?
+Who can I expect to be on the programme with me?